IceCreamYou/THREE.Terrain/README.md

 ### More

-Many other utilities are provided, for example for compositing different terrain generation methods; creating islands, cliffs, and plateaus; manually influencing the terrain's shape at different locations; and more.
+Many other utilities are provided, for example for compositing different terrain generation methods; creating islands, cliffs, canyonjs, and plateaus;
+manually influencing the terrain's shape at different locations; different kinds of smoothing; and more.
 These will be documented online soon.
-In the mean time, these features are all fully documented in the
+In the mean time, these features are all fully documented in the [source code](https://github.com/IceCreamYou/THREE.Terrain/blob/gh-pages/build/THREE.Terrain.js).
-[source code](https://github.com/IceCreamYou/THREE.Terrain/blob/gh-pages/build/THREE.Terrain.js).
 Additionally, you can create custom methods for generating terrain or affecting other processes.
 How to do so will also be documented soon.
 A writeup on how it